 So, who should get the Seiko Sumo?
-First off, someone with a pretty large wrist.
+First, someone with a pretty large wrist.
 Think about 7 inches at least because at 44 millimeters, this is a pretty large watch!

-It’s also a great diver’s watch that meets ISO 6425 standards.
-Now we’ve heard a couple of people say they can’t use this to dive and we wonder why.
-Probably just pickiness.
+Secondly, it’s also a great diver’s watch that meets ISO 6425 standards.
+We’ve heard a few people say they can’t use this watch to dive and we wonder why.

 Can this be your everyday watch?
 Yes, it can.
 Should you use it for formal occasions?
 Probably not.
-It could serve as a semi-formal watch though if you don’t mind the sportyish look it has to it.
+It could serve as a semi-formal watch though if you don’t mind the sporty look it has.

 The Seiko Turtle will definitely work for the same users as the Sumo.
 It really boils down to personal preference in the end.

 However, because of its unique shape, we can see watch hobbyists getting this piece just for keepsake unlike the Seiko Sumo.

 Seiko Sumo Vs Turtle – Which Features Do They Have In Common?

 Mind you, as we mentioned earlier, these guys have many areas where they are alike.
 So, it might run into a pretty long list.